 Reconstruction and Model Availability

-Reconstructing a metabolic network is an iterative process and therefore, it is paramount that reconstructions be as clear as possible to encourage future updates and expansions (42).
+Reconstructing a metabolic network is an iterative process; therefore, to encourage future updates and expansions, it is paramount that reconstructions be as clear as possible (42).
 We have strived for clarity in both our nomenclature and in our decision making process for including each reaction present in our reconstruction.
 Reactions and metabolites in our network are based upon identifiers and names found in Kbase, but also include crosslinks to ChEBI (71) and KEGG identifiers (36), enzyme commission numbers, and reaction subsystems where available.
 Each reaction in the reconstruction is also connected to its literature and/or database source, plus its reaction confidence score when applicable (Supplementary Materials).

 Additionally, we have sought to maximize usability of both our reconstruction and our model.
 The systems biology markup language (SBML) is a standard medium for distributing metabolic reconstructions (72); thus, we have included our reaction network in SBML level 2, the highest version currently supported by the COBRA Toolbox (41).
 In our experience using reconstructions from other groups, we have found a wide range of usability, from those that can easily be imported and simulated to those that are difficult to use and interpret.
 In the interest of making our simulations and results easy to reproduce, we have included our reconstruction in MATLAB data structure format and all of our codes for simulating model growth on different media and gene knockout phenotypes (Supplementary Materials).We have also made our codes and reconstruction available on Github (https://github.com/marichards/methanococcus).